khulnasoft-lab/malicious-packages/malicious/README.md

-# OSV Reports for Malicious Packages
+# OSV Reports for Infected Packages

-This directory contains all the OSV reports for malicious packages.
+This directory contains all the OSV reports for infected packages.

 See the [contributing guide](../CONTRIBUTING.md) for how to add new reports.